lip6/coriolis/documentation/_build/html/_sources/UsersGuide/Configuration.txt

   Each library entry in the tuple will be added to the search path according to the second parameter:

-  * :cb:`Environment::Append`:  append to the search path.
+  * :cb:`AddMode::Append`:  append to the search path.

-  * :cb:`Environment::Prepend`: insert in head of the search path.
+  * :cb:`AddMode::Prepend`: insert in head of the search path.

-  * :cb:`Environment::Replace`: look for a library of the same name and replace it, whithout changing the search path order.
+  * :cb:`AddMode::Replace`: look for a library of the same name and replace it, whithout changing the search path order.
 If no library of that name already exists, it is appended.